sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/mutual-tls/client-mtls.md

 You can do this ONLY through the manual "Create A Key" flow as an Admin Dashboard user.
 Through the Portal, you must ONLY paste the contents of the public key, or cert as it is typically called.

+#### Can I register a root Certificate Authority (CA) certificate with Tyk so that Tyk will validate requests with certificates signed by this CA?

+Yes, you can upload a root CA certificate as a client certificate for static mTLS authentication.
+This configuration will allow clients presenting certificates signed by that CA to be validated.

+Key points:
+1. The root CA certificate can be used as a client certificate, simply upload it to Tyk as you would a client certificate.
+2. Clients with certificates signed by this CA will be accepted.
+3. During verification, Tyk gateway traverses the certificate chain for validation.

+{{< note success >}}
+**Note**

+Root CA certificates works only with [static mTLS]({{<ref "#static-mtls" >}} and is not compatible with dynamic  [dynamic mTLS]({{<ref "#dynamic-client-mtls" >}}).
+{{< /note >}}